Attorneys Discuss Discovery in Divorce in Chicago

 In this digital age, you need to know how to handle social media during a divorce.
 Anything you say or do on these online platforms can introduce a whole new layer of evidence during the discovery process, and it may negatively impact you if you are not careful.
 You will need to talk with a Chicago family law lawyer to get a more complete picture of what might be at stake after a post about your divorce, but this may include:

-Text messages, email, Facebook Messenger chats, and other digital correspondence may be subpoenaed and investigated.
+Text messages, emails, Facebook Messenger chats, and other digital correspondence may be subpoenaed and investigated.
 It is best to keep sensitive information private.
-For example, if you are claiming financial hardship, posting photographs about your tropic vacation may disprove your hardship claim.
+For example, if you are claiming financial hardship, posting photographs about your tropical vacation may disprove your hardship claim.
 Inconsistencies between divorce-related information you provide in court in court and what you casually share online will not be favorable to you.

-The path to resolution of a divorce case is complex and not one you should travel alone.
-Depending on the financials and other related matters you will have to sort through, even new information you might learn, the Chicago divorce attorneys at Nottage and Ward, LLP have the experience and skill to help you navigate the discovery process.
-Call us at (312) 332-2915 and gain the benefit of our decades of experience.
+The path to resolution of a divorce case is complex, and you should not travel it alone.
+Depending on the financials and other related matters you will have to sort through—even new information you might learn—the Chicago divorce attorneys at Nottage and Ward, LLP, can help.

 Additional Information